kanaverse/kana/README.md

 - Clicking on the plus icon in the marker table will give some details about that gene's expression in the selected cluster, including a histogram relative to cells in other clusters.
 - Hovering over the bars in the Markers section for a gene displays a tooltip on different statistics for that gene vs the selected cluster.
 - Filter markers either by searching for a gene or using the sliders to filter by various statistics.
+- Clicking on Save in the t-SNE or UMAP section will capture the current state of the visualization to Gallery
+- Clicking on Animate will interactively visualize dimensions at various iterations as the t-SNE or UMAP algorithms computes these embeddings
 - Clicking on "What's happening" will show logs describing how long each step of the analysis took (and any errors during the analysis).
+- Clicking Export will save the analysis either to the browser or download the analysis as a .kana file.
+Loading these files will restore the state of the application

 ## For developers